 Seeking sound solutions through ethical practice

-Shelbie's has dedicated her life to learn integrative approaches that honor how horses think, learn, and feel.
-She aims to bring patient, kind work for the horse and aid the rider to understand their horses through their feel and intention, bringing better unification between them.
+Shelbie has dedicated her life to learn integrative approaches that honor how horses think, learn, and feel.
+She aims to bring patient, kind work for the horse and aid the rider to understand their horses through feel and intention, bringing better unification between them.
 This desire to understand the entire picture has led Shelbie to study both Classical Masters and Integrative Bodywork.

 To best understand what may benefit your horse the most, Shelbie has pursued classes in the Masterson Method, Orthobionomy, Myofacia, Anatomy, Acupuncture, Reiki, Hoofcare, and Equine dentistry.